 The most important step of pest control for the Warehousing Industry is to report and record the entire process.
 You should monitor the pest control process because of these reasons:

 - To monitor the efficacy and safety of your pest control effort

 - To get an insight into the entire procedure being carried out, in the correct way

 - To report to the concerning bodies that you have taken care of all the regulatory legislation while this procedure was carried out.

 - It can also serve as evidence for third-party auditing.

 These pest control for warehousing Industry steps can help you keep your warehouse pest free.

-- Your warehouse should be designed in a way that it ensures ventilation and air circulation in order to reduce the temperature of your warehouse and prevent the moisture from building up.
+- Your warehouse should be designed in a way that ensures ventilation and air circulation in order to reduce the temperature of your warehouse and prevent moisture from building up.